 - Adequate supervision of the Group's business based on long-term agreements with a finite life-span (such as concessions in the technical vehicle inspection business in Spain, Europe and America) or IDIADA, providing services to the world's leading vehicle manufacturers. - Certain levels of dependence on the evolution of some of the sectors in which the Group operates (automotive and oil and gas sectors) - Adequate follow-up on the formal and service quality terms in any services provided based on granted accreditations.
-In this regard, the Group has taken out insurance policies in order to cover any third party damage related to potential negligence when providing the services offered by the Group in all sectors where it is present. - Risks related to the economic, social and political situation of the countries where the Group operates, as well as the main macroeconomic indicators that could have a short and medium-term impact on Applus+ Group's results, particularly considering its geographic spread. - · Retention of key staff for the Group and talent management. - Potential criminal sanctions or significant business losses resulting from possible penalties that could be derived from non-compliance with the crime prevention handbook implemented by the Group. - Risks related to cyber security
+In this regard, the Group has taken out insurance policies. - Risks related to the economic, social and political situation of the countries where the Group operates, as well as the main macroeconomic indicators that could have a short and medium-term impact on Applus+ Group's results, particularly considering its geographic spread. - Retention of key staff for the Group and talent management. - Potential criminal sanctions or significant business losses resulting from possible penalties that could be derived from non-compliance with the crime prevention handbook implemented by the Group. - Risks related to cyber security. - Risks linked to the Group's ESG strategy, including those inherent to climate change.